 Distance from SF: 40 miles; 45-minute drive

 Remains: A few huts, some of which are partly submerged

-In 1876, a small cabin was built on Station Island for the drawbridge operator who opened and closed the Southern Pacific Coast Railroad’s two drawbridges with a hand crank.
-The drawbridge operator started inviting his friends to stay the night and go duck hunting and by the 1880s, there were hotels, cabins, and a thousand visitors on the weekends.
+In 1876, a small cabin was built on Station Island for the drawbridge operator who used a hand crank to open and close the Southern Pacific Coast Railroad’s two drawbridges.
+The drawbridge operator started inviting his friends to stay the night and go duck hunting, and by the 1880s, there were hotels, cabins, and a thousand visitors on the weekends.
 By the 1920s, Drawbridge had 90 private homes and was divided by two communities, the Protestants and the Catholics.
 Unfortunately, zillions of gallons of water and raw sewage were being pumped into the wetlands by the city of San Jose and soon people were forced to move away.
 The last train stopped there in 1955 and the final two residents moved away in 1979.
 Today, the town is part of the US National Wildlife Refuge.
-It’s also slowly sinking (its current elevation is 7ft).
-While it’s off limits to the public, it can be viewed from trains that pass by or up close for those willing to risk walking there.
+It’s also slowly sinking, with a current elevation of 7 feet.
+While it’s off-limits to the public, it can be viewed from trains that pass by and a vista point on the Mallard Slough Trail Spur.